Notice: To help companies push through uncertain times, we are currently offering Aviso AI for free for 90 days.

 ● “We have high churn, but as soon as we redo our marketing, people will come back”

 At the end of the Dot Com bust, when large companies like SAP, Oracle, and Siebel began to miss their quarters in spades, many wondered why no one saw it coming.
 After all, these companies knew a slowdown was inevitable as their customers went off the cliff, but despite early warnings, each CEO reiterated strong guidance right up till the point of the actual misses.
 The same thing in 2008 with companies ranging from Lehman Brothers to Salesforce.
 When asked why these great CEOs would not have seen it coming, Andy Grove simply said: “They were not lying to investors, but rather, they were lying to themselves.”

 Humans often take actions on positive indicators (good news) and look to explain away negative leading indicators (bad news).
 After COVID, our own human biases are more amplified.
 For CEOs and CROs, trust in their sales team has to be balanced with vigilance in the actual sales process, cadence of activities, and customer engagement levels.
 In this post I’ll focus on the uncertainty created by COVID-19 and how we can get through this crisis.
 In this time, we need new kinds of leading indicators and looking back at similar events helps build a clearer picture of how to get through this crisis.
 At Aviso, we believe learning from the lessons of the past is the first step in surviving not just COVID-19 and its impact over the next 12 -18 months, but also preparing for other Black Swans.
 To grasp fully how this rapidly evolving situation is unique, let’s start with a comparative analysis with previous shocks such as the 1987 Stock Market Crash, 2008 Recession, and 9/11.
 Though every Black Swan event in the past has had defining risk factors such as global/local economic and political conditions, credit, market, liquidity, or country -specific risk, what makes the COVID-19 timeline different is our exponential increase in global connectedness.
 The financial market devastation is just the tip of the iceberg.
 What’s most striking, is the pace at which this virus has eroded consumer sentiment and pulled the world into a Bear market.

 The real iceberg is still unseen.
 Researchers are predicting the fallout of this novel virus to be far greater reaching than any other disease related pandemic.
-What is regarded by many as a largely positive societal development — globalization — has now become our Achilles heel over the past 2 decades.
+What is regarded by many as a largely positive societal development -- globalization -- has now become our Achilles heel over the past 2 decades.
 From highly accessible air travel to fragile multi-level supply chains, to seamless corporations, the same things that powered us are now making us vulnerable.

 So how exactly will my business be impacted?

 It is important to look at the macro-indicators first.
 Per Yahoo “the number of Americans filing for unemployment is expected to have skyrocketed to a record-breaking 1.64 million for the week ending March 21, according to economists polled by Bloomberg.
 The previous record was 695,000 claims filed the week ended October 2, 1982.
 Initial jobless claims for the week ended March 14 jumped by 70,000 claims to 281,000 and was the largest single-week increase since the Great Recession.”
 But not all industries are equally affected.
 Consider the chart below.
 If you are in restaurants or real estate, this feels like Doomsday.
 If you are in Health or Streaming, it feels different.
 The extent of the impact your industry faces ultimately depends on a variety of factors: financial resilience, sales cycles, geographical exposure, churn versus new customer acquisition rates, account sizes.
 All these factors are key considerations that you should be modeling into your business to forecast Q2, Q3, and Q4 and even FY ‘22.

-Novel business problems need novel technology solutions.
+Novel business problems need novel technology solutions

 COVID-19 is a result of a “novel” virus.
 The word novel here has a specific scientific meaning.
 To understand the impact of a novel virus on your business, a starting point can be similar challenges experienced in the past, and how revenue forecasts dropped in those situations.
 The problem lies in the fact that most companies haven’t faced a comparable set of challenging events or were at a very different state of operation when they faced that situation and hence making it difficult to compare.
 A workaround can be to look at an analogous set of companies and look at the respective indicators.
 Additionally, you have to look at more dimensions of risk than you did previously.
 For e.g. the risk in sales is not just limited to your own geography, but also spans the geographies your clients operate in.
 At Aviso, we believe in a time series approach to business uncertainty.
 We apply Data Science to understand the differential impact across different companies & industries, across multiple past quarters, and rebasing forecasts not only for current quarter, but also next few quarters.
 All of these factors are ingested and analyzed by Aviso’s AI Engine.
 Following is a snapshot with data masked by Aviso for one of its Fortune 500 clients.

-De-risking CRM fake news with the strength of multiple signals.
+De-risking CRM fake news with the strength of multiple signals

 A key challenge faced by companies during Black Swan events is that their CRM and deal data loses its trustworthiness.
 This is due to many deals drying up as poor economic conditions lower buyer intent.
 However, it is important to note that CRM is a lagging indicator of lost business.
 Companies then often hire analysts to build fancy spreadsheets but ultimately resort to a heuristic method of calculating a downgrade multiplier of their forecasts.
 Aviso addresses this problem by looking at signals other than CRM to capture a live pulse.
 Here are just two ways in which Aviso creates a reliable AI forecast versus one via heuristics.

 ● Tracking the slowdown signal from Account Executive engagement and activity and intent management looking at the raw exhaust of emails, meetings, and virtual or in-person conversations